kg6/aig2qbf/README.md

 ## What is QBF?

-QBF is a short term for Quantified Boolean Formula and represents a family of propositional formulas where every variable is quantified either existentially or universally and all terms are conjuncted like in CNF formulas.
+QBF is a short term for Quantified Boolean Formula and represents a family of propositional formulas where every variable is quantified either existentially or universally and all terms are conjuncted like in [Conjunctive normal form (CNF)](http://en.wikipedia.org/wiki/Conjunctive_normal_form) formulas.
 QBF is the basis for symbolic model checking, which allows to traverse a much bigger state space in comparison to explicit model checking.

 ## What is qDimacs?